 The general operating authority of P.M.
 Wells Charter Academy is contained in Section 1002.33, Florida Statutes.
 The School operates under a charter of the sponsoring school district, which is the School District of Osceola County, Florida (the "District").
 The current charter is for a term of ten school years commencing with the 2011 - 2012 school year.
 The charter may be renewed as provided in Section 1002.33, Florida Statutes, upon mutual consent of the parties and execution of a written renewal.
-At the end of the term of the charter, the District may choose not to renew the charter under grounds specified in the charter in which case the District is required to notify the School in writing at least 90 days prior to the charter if good cause is shown.
+At the end of the term of the charter, the District may choose not to renew the charter under grounds specified in the charter in which case the District is required to notify the School in writing at least 90 days prior to the charter's expiration.
+During the term of the charter, the District may also terminate the charter if good cause is shown.
 The School is considered a division of the Charterholder.